technomancy/leiningen/README.md

     $ lein help [TASK] # show a list of tasks or help for a given TASK

+    $ lein new NAME # generate a new project skeleton

 ## Configuration

 Place a project.clj file in the project root that looks something like this: